groq/mlagility/docs/tools_user_guide.md

 Examples:
 - `benchit *.py`
-  - Benchmark all scripts which can be found at the command line location.
+  - Benchmark all scripts which can be found at the current working directory.
 - `benchit models/*/*.py`
   - Benchmark all mlagility scripts.